To print this issue, either press CTRL/CMD + P or right click on the page and choose Print from the pop-up menu.

 Different problems need different images:

-• For diseases causing root symptoms, abiotic issues, or mysteries take a picture of the field where the problem is occurring, a whole plant above-ground photo, pictures any above ground symptoms on the foliage, a shot of what the roots look like, and an image of the crown sliced open vertically.
+- For diseases causing root symptoms, abiotic issues, or mysteries take a picture of the field where the problem is occurring, a whole plant above-ground photo, pictures any above ground symptoms on the foliage, a shot of what the roots look like, and an image of the crown sliced open vertically.
 For example, if I’m diagnosing sad transplants, I’m taking a photo of the greenhouse area with bad flats, a picture of the condition of the flat showing the soil and tops of the healthy and affected plants, a close up a sad plant focused at the lower stem, and a shot of a sick seedling’s roots.
-Side-by-side photos of leaves demonstrating that focus on the correct subject of the photo results in greater detail

 Steps for taking a high quality image:

-• Zooming in too far blurs an image.
+- Zooming in too far blurs an image.
 Better to adjust your distance from the subject first, then zoom so you maintain sharpness and level of detail.
-Side-by-side photos of discoloration on a crop with more detail visible where exposure was adjust.

 Pro Tips:

-• Really tiny bug or something you saw with a hand lens?
+Really tiny bug or something you saw with a hand lens?
 Hold the scouting lens up to the camera lens.
 Move closer or further from the subject to take macro shots, don’t zoom.
-The hand lens wiSide-by-side photos of a necrotic leaf where the image taken using portrait mode is sharper and separated from the background. ll distort the edges of the image, so make sure the subject is in the center.
+The hand lens will distort the edges of the image, so make sure the subject is in the center.

 Sprayer Math or How I Learned to Stop Worrying and Love Sprayer Calibration